idleberg/bun-storage/README.md

 import 'bun-storage/auto';
 ```

-For more control, see the API documentation below.
+If you need more control, see the API documentation below.

 ### API